Can Foreigners Get Healthcare in Canada?

 What if You Don’t Qualify for Provincial Healthcare Coverage?

 There are many circumstances where expatriates in Canada will not qualify for provincial healthcare plans, which also means no Canadian extended health coverage.
-While some expats may rely upon Visitors to Canada policies, these plans generally only cover emergency care and for a maximum one-year period.
+While some expats may rely upon Visitors to Canada policies, these plans generally only cover emergency care for a maximum one-year period.

-If you need a health plan that covers you for both emergency and non-emergency care for a year or more until you qualify for provincial health and extended health plans, then you should look at an international health policy.
 The benefit of having global health insurance is you can tailor the coverage according to your needs and your family’s needs.
-These policies can also cover you globally, including back in your home country for up to 6 months per policy year.
+These policies can also cover you globally, including back in your home country, for up to 6 months per policy year.
 One of the best international healthcare providers is Cigna and GeoBlue.